HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf221.md

 ## Digital Experience 9.5 Container Version

-### Exporting a user session usage report in CSV format
+### Removal of automated Pod restart on ConfigMap updates

 === "Containers"
-    [Exporting the report in CSV format](../../get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md#exporting-the-user-session-usage-report-in-csv-format) is the default option when exporting the usage report to the data table.
-In addition, you can also [export the usage report in human readable format](../../get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md#exporting-the-user-session-usage-report-in-human-readable-format).
+    Runtime Controller triggering Pod restarts for [Direct Configuration changes](../../deployment/manage/container_configuration/index.md#rollout-of-configuration-changes) in ConfigMaps is removed.
+Appropriate Pods must be restarted manually to apply the changes made to the ConfigMaps for testing configurations.

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U

 The HCLSoftware U offers technical education for the HCL Software portfolio of products, organized by practitioner role.
-See the [HCL Digital Experience](https://hclsoftwareu.hcltechsw.com/hcl-dx) section of HCLSoftware U and the [What’s New for Digital Experience](https://hclsoftwareu.hcltechsw.com/courses?search=eyJjYXQiOiI1NSIsInRpdGxlIjoiIiwiZmlsdGVyIjoiIn0=) section for more information.
+See the [HCL Digital Experience](https://hclsoftwareu.hcltechsw.com/hcl-dx) section of HCLSoftware U and the [What’s New for Digital Experience](https://hclsoftwareu.hcltechsw.com/courses?search=eyJjYXQiOiI1NSIsInRpdGxlIjoiIiwiZmlsdGVyIjoiIn0=) section for more information.ang